webzakimbo/bcome-read-the-docs/docs/source/network/alternative-configuration.rst

        └── networks.yml
        └── server-overrides.yml

-For example, to override the connection details for 'server_a' within namespace 'foo:bar', your server-overrides.yml configuration would look as follows:
+For example, to override the connection details for 'server_a' within node 'foo:bar', your server-overrides.yml configuration would look as follows:

 .. code-block:: yaml